Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

       -Mathematics
       -Reading Comprehension
       -Science
-    Required credentials and years of experience:
+    Required credentials and years of experience: Bachelor's degree and 4 years of experience.
     Job type: full-time
     Location: on remote
     Salary, benefits and perks: